 Choosing the right certification

-The Human Resource Certification Institute (HRCI), part of the Society for Human Resource(SHRM), offers the most popular HR certifications.
+The Human Resource Certification Institute (HRCI), part of the Society for Human Resource Management (SHRM), offers the most popular HR certifications.

 HRCI confers the well-known Professional in Human Resources (PHR), Senior Professional in Human Resources (SPHR) and Global Professional in Human Resources (GPHR) certifications, which require HR experience and understanding of general HR principles.